Ready and Roam / Napa Valley, California

 RTip: After a day of tastings, head into downtown Napa to the Oxbow Public Market where merchants host locals' night specials, like Hog Island Oyster Bar's half-priced oysters on the half shell.
 Or grab one of the delicious burgers at Gott's Roadside.

-Indian Springs / website
+Indian Springs / reservations

 Wine country favorite of my husband and I, is the historic and idyllic Indian Springs Resort in Calistoga.
 We've long appreciated it's bungalow style, individual accommodations and the unique mineral pools, naturally warmed to 92 - 102 degrees year-round by the earth's core.
 Recently they have gone above and beyond with the addition of an adult pool and a restaurant.
 All this, and they continue to keep their rates affordable.
 Sam's Social Club has an expansive outdoor lounge under strands of twinkle lights, offers a full bar until 10, and box lunches to go.
 Also worth mentioning is the geyser-fed meditation pond, outdoor fireplace and onsite spa.
 Heaven in the hills of Napa Valley.